LuciferLuther/Spark-Foundation-Intenship/Task 3/readme.md

 <img src = 'dashboard black.JPG'>

 ## Project Description
-This project aims at performing an explanatory data analysis on a retail superstore dataset.
+This project aims at performing an explanatory data analysis on a retail superstore dataset, to suggest solutions that increase profit and sales.

-This project was a part of a one-month Data Science & Business Analytics online internship at The Sparks Foundation from april 2022 to may 2022.
-The tools used for the analysis:

 - _**Python**_ : As the programming language used for the analysis.
 - _**Deepnote**_ : Integrated Development Environment (IDE)